The popularity of cell phones and wireless communication devices has resulted in a proliferation

 instrument will be the combination of all signals present.
 In a large number of cases, the other signals

 present near a cell tower will be as strong as the cellular signals that one is trying to measure.
-In fact,

-a cell tower.
 Realistically, this composite measurement of all signals may be the most relevant exposure

 metric, but an interpretation of the significance of a reading sometimes requires that one know the frequency

 of the signal that produced it.
 For instance, is it FM, TV, cellular, or something else?
-Again,

 always constant, as they usually are at a broadcast antenna site.
-People use their cell phones much more at
+People use their cell phones more at

 some times of the day, and on some days of the week, than at others.
 The cellular service